dymodi/dymodi.github.io/Research/Writing/How-to-Write-a-System-Paper.md

 Challenges should be **major** and **important**, and also should corresponds to the **major design** in our solution.
 A minor problem solved by some tricks in the solution should not be viewed as challenges.

+Challenge can appear in many parts of the paper, abstract, introduction, design, etc. One of the purpose of stating challeng is to lead the readers to our way of sovling the problem.
+Sometimes how to disassemble the challenges implies how to solve the problem.
+We hope to make readers understand our thinking process when solving the problem.

 ## Opportunities

 The Opportunities section should reveal the golden key, the very subtle angle that we can view and solve the problem, the special observation we found to trigger the following design.